bubbysolway/BreastDCEDL/README.md

 ## 📚 Citations

-If you use the BreastDCEDL dataset or code in your research, please cite both the article and dataset:
+If you use the BreastDCEDL dataset or code in your research, please cite the article:

 ### Article Citation (Required)
 ```bibtex